Talk to yogis. Ashram in New Jersey (USA), 26 October 1985.

-Shri Mataji: Ah, togetherness, togetherness.
+Shri Mataji: Togetherness, togetherness.

 You have got all these three.
 In one incarnation you’ve got it.

-But by giving you Realization I have given you that capacity to get all these three blessings at one shot.
+But by giving you realisation I have given you that capacity to get all these three blessings at one shot.
 I speak your language, I speak your style, I live with your style, and you understand Me.
 There is no problem.

-But with other Gods – imagine if I were Mahakali today, what would have happened to you.
-You would be all upside-down, there hanging, seeing Me from the other way round.
+But with other Gods, imagine if I were Mahakali today, what would have happened to you.
+You would be all upside-down there hanging, seeing Me from the other way round [laughter].

 Shri Mataji: I don’t know what would have happened – or any one of them.

 So the three blessings that a saint is promised, you’ve got all of them.

 But because you’ve got them, you don’t understand.
 You take it for granted.
 There’s no shraddha.
 With this experience there should be tremendous faith.
 Faith is a thing that resides between Me and you, in between.
 Is we can say, the ocean of joy that is in between.

 Whatever I emit to you is that shraddha, and when you are drenched into it, the joy of that shraddha makes everything so sahaj.

 But for that you must open your hearts.
 A Sahaja Yogi who is secretive, who is insular, who is jealous, who separates himself from others is no good.
 Open your heart!
 Give away your things, doesn’t matter!
 Matter has only one value, that it can communicate your Sahaj culture.
 Little things, you see.
 I see something that you have got beautiful, and in My Mahamaya acting on Myself I say, “Oh, that’s very beautiful.”
 And then they say, “Mother, You gave us this.”
 “Ah, sorry.”
 [Laughter]